Haszit Logo, pen only, no letters

 Writing – wether prose or poetry, fiction or non-fiction – is a learning process.

-In the sections I’ll share information on writing communities I find usefull and enjoy being part of.
+In the sections below I’ll share information on writing communities I enjoy being part of and find usefull.

-I’ll also share (the many) pitfalls I encountered, and tips and tricks that helped me out.
+I’ll also share (the many) pitfalls I blundered into, and some tips and tricks which helped me scramble out again.

 Communities & Resources